estree/estree/README.md

 Meanwhile JavaScript is evolving, notably with the upcoming release of ES2015.
 This site will serve as a community standard for people involved in building and using these tools to help evolve this format to keep up with the evolution of the JavaScript language.

-# Discussion

-We've started the process of bringing together various communities using this format to move it forward into the ES2015 era and beyond.
-Feel free to join us!
-We'll be discussing in the issue tracker.

 # AST Descriptor Syntax

 The spec uses a custom syntax to describe its structures.
 For example, at the